 BIOGRAPHY

-Violist Maggie Snyder is Professor of Viola at the University of Georgia, Principal Violist of the Chamber Orchestra of New York, with whom she records for Naxos, and is on the Artist-Faculty of the Brevard Music Festival.
+Violist Maggie Snyder is Professor of Viola at the University of Georgia, Principal Violist of the Chamber Orchestra of New York, with whom she records for Naxos, is on the Artist-Faculty of the Brevard Music Festival and in the summer of 2025 joined the artists at Classical Tahoe.
 She has performed solo recitals, chamber music, concertos and as an orchestral musician throughout the United States and abroad in such halls as the Kennedy and Kauffman Centers, all three halls at Carnegie Hall, Merkin Hall, Spivey Hall, and the Seoul Arts Center, and in England, Korea, Greece, and Russia.
-She has performed under the batons of Yuri Temirkanov, David Zinman, Robert Spano, Leonard Slatkin, James dePriest, Julius Rudel, James Conlon, Keith Lockhart, and Michael Tilson Thomas, and at such festivals as the Brevard Music Festival, the Sewanee Summer Music Festival, and the Aspen Music Festival where she was a Time Warner Fellow.
+She has performed under the batons of Yuri Temirkanov, David Zinman, Robert Spano, Leonard Slatkin, James dePriest, Julius Rudel, James Conlon, Keith Lockhart, and Michael Tilson Thomas, and at such festivals as the Brevard Music Festival, Classical Tahoe, the Sewanee Summer Music Festival, and the Aspen Music Festival where she was a Time Warner Fellow.
 In 2001, Ms. Snyder was a semi-finalist at the 8th Primrose International Viola Competition, and made her recital debut in Weill Recital Hall at Carnegie Hall with her sister duo, Allemagnetti in 2009.
 The group was called a "winning pair" with a "highly promising debut" by the New York Concert Review.
-She has performed chamber music with members of the Parker, Jupiter, Cleveland and Tokyo Quartets, Jonathan Carney, the Aspen String Trio, Jon Manassee, Ivo Van der Werff, Itamar Zorman, Orli Shaham, and Peter Frankl, among others.
+She has performed chamber music with members of the Borromeo, Parker, Jupiter, Cleveland and Tokyo Quartets, the Aspen String Trio, Jon Manassee, Ivo Van der Werff, Itamar Zorman, Orli Shaham, and Peter Frankl, among others.

-Ms. Snyder has released four solo recordings: Womens Works for Solo Viola (2023), Viola Alone: Old New and Borrowed (2018), Modern American Viola Music (2015), and Allemagnetti – Music for Viola and Harpsichord (2013) are represented exclusively through Arabesque Recordings and available through iTunes and amazon.com.
-Her recordings feature new commissions by Libby Larsen, Gabriela Lena Frank, Gity Razaz, Kirsten Volness, Virginia Samuel, Garrett Byrnes, Kamran Ince, and Thomas Pasatieri.
-She was the 2018 recipient of the University of Georgia’s Creative Research Medal in the Arts and Humanities for her project commissioning and recording new works for viola.
+Ms. Snyder has released five solo recordings: Women’s Work for Viola: Sounds of Discovery (2025), Womens Works for Solo Viola (2023), Viola Alone: Old New and Borrowed (2018), Modern American Viola Music (2015), and Allemagnetti – Music for Viola and Harpsichord (2013) are represented exclusively through Arabesque Recordings and available through iTunes and amazon.com.
+Her recordings feature new commissions by Mary Kouyoumdjian, Tessa Lark (her first commission), Libby Larsen, Gabriela Lena Frank, Gity Razaz, Kirsten Volness, Virginia Samuel, Garrett Byrnes, Kamran Ince, and Thomas Pasatieri.
+In 2025 she was named a UGA Josiah Meigs Distinguished Teaching professor, the highest teaching award offered by UGA, and was the 2018 recipient of the University of Georgia’s Creative Research Medal in the Arts and Humanities for her project commissioning and recording new works for viola.
 In 2019, she released a collaborative recording featuring the works written for her by Leonard “Chic” Ball titled “Worlds Translucent” with Tim Lovelace and Michael Heald, on PARMA.
-She has an upcoming recording scheduled in 2024 titled Women’s Works Past Present and Future, featuring new commissions by Mary Kouyoumdjian and Tessa Lark and the winner of an international call for scores by women.